ChrisAdan/voter-daily/include/vote_dbt/README.md

 select '2026-11-03'::date as election_date, 'Midterm' as election_type, 2026 as election_year
 ```

+One enrichment opportunity is to use a public API to integrate a more dynamic, granular election calendar.

 ### Modifying Engagement Segments

 Update the logic in `stage_voter_metrics.sql`: